si-net/SiBot/docs/features.md

 > As a user I want to be able to quickly distinguish between the sessions I had in the past

+> As a user I want to quickly add files into a chat history so I can quickly get feedback on the contents of the file.

+> As a user I want dont want to manually select files that should be added to the context, I want that a whole project is present as the context in the LLM, so I can utilize the full power of the model.

 ### Notes

 Gerade in rust sah mein development prozess wie folgt aus: